serhez/buffer_manager.nvim/README.md

 This plugin is based on [Harpoon](https://github.com/ThePrimeagen/harpoon), an amazing plugin written by ThePrimeagen to easily navigate previously marked terminals and files.

 Also, special thanks to [bufdelete.nvim](https://github.com/famiu/bufdelete.nvim), for showing how to remove buffers correctly.

+## TODOs

+- [ ] Pinned buffers
+- [ ] Auto-prune buffers (i.e., max. amount of open buffers)
+  - Pinned buffers cannot be pruned
+  - Buffers that are open in some window/tab cannot be pruned
+  - Because of all of the above, the max. value cannot be strongly enforced (which, for me, is ok)
+  - Have a command to toggle auto-pruning
+- [ ] Hide cursor